glenn113/Assignment-2/README.md

 Bibliography
 Mraz, S. (2017, Jan 23).
 Image courtesy of Thinkstock (Image courtesy of Thinkstock) SAE’s 6 Levels of Self-Driving Cars.
 Retrieved from Machine Design: http://www.machinedesign.com/blog/sae-s-6-levels-self-driving-cars
+Text2Speech Blog.
+(2018).
+What Is Natural Language Processing and How Does It Work?. [online] Available at: https://blog.neospeech.com/what-is-natural-language-processing/ [Accessed 25 Apr.
+2018].